 |Free ATM Access||85,000 Allpoint and MoneyPassATMs|

-3. Novo Bank — For Small BusinessNovo Bank offers online solutions that might appeal to you.
-Just for business checking accounts, this online-only bank charges nearly no fees and will reimburse you for other banks' ATM fees on an unlimited basis.
+3. Novo — For Small BusinessNovo offers online solutions that might appeal to you.
+Just for business checking accounts, this fintech company charges nearly no fees and will reimburse you for other banks' ATM fees on an unlimited basis.
 As with a Chime account, you won't receive any paper checks, but Novo can cut and send a check to a designated payee.

 Unfortunately, there's no way to deposit cash, so if your business completes any cash transactions, you'll need to find a different business account.

 |Products Offered||Business checking|

 |Fees||Monthly Fee: $0